Page last updated: March 2026

 Staying in touch

-If you live in the country and need to travel for treatment, or if you have extended hospital stays, you may be away from your family for long periods.
+If you need to travel for treatment, or if you have extended hospital stays, you may be away from your family for long periods.
 In some cases, both parents may need to travel to a major hospital and leave their children with family members or friends.
-The following tips may help you stay in touch.
-They might also be useful if you don't need to leave home but want extra ways to communicate with your kids.

 - Write an old-fashioned letter.
 Kids love finding mail addressed to them in the letterbox.

-- Send an email or recorded message.
+- Send an email or recorded message when you're feeling up to it.

-- Leave notes and surprises for kids to find, such as a note in a lunchbox.
+- Leave notes and surprises for kids to find, such as a note in a lunch box.

 - If they’re able to visit, children can bring cards or pictures from home, flowers picked from the garden, or a toy to “mind” you in hospital.